hclareth7/docker-storcli-prometheus/README.md

 # docker-storcli-prometheus for lenovo servers

-This is a docker-storcli for lenovo servers
+This is a docker-storcli for lenovo servers based on ubuntu image